 By adhering to these standards, Malaysia aims to create a balanced and efficient workforce that benefits both employers and employees.

 Flexing work schedules or facing complex overtime calculations?
-Swingvy Attendance Tracking & Payroll simplifies HR!
-Employees clock in/out effortlessly, and the system auto-calculates regular & overtime based on your company's policies.
+Swingvy's attendance tracking & payroll software simplifies your HR tasks!
+Employees clock in & out effortlessly, and the system auto-calculates regular & overtime based on your company's policies.
 Generate reports for real-time insights & ensure Malaysia labor law compliance.
 Swingvy - streamline HR, empower your business.